moul/doc.cloud.online.net/www/documentation/docs_public/contents/community/wordpress.md

 ![WP info](../../images/wpconfig.png "WP info")

-In your browser, try to access to the public IP address of your server.
+Try to access your server from your browser using its public IP address.
 You should land on the Wordpress configuration webpage.

 ### Step 4 - Create the Wordpress Image